 Technology has infiltrated every aspect of our lives.
-Everyone has a cellphone in their hands, usually a smartphone, including many who are unemployed and/or homeless.
+Regardless of income level, most people have a cellphone in their hands at all times—usually a smartphone.
 TVs are installed in almost every single room in the typical American household and very often powered up with a marathon of a favorite show, playing episode after episode without pause.
-Kids become obsessed with the latest video game consoles and games, paying exorbitant amounts to be the first of their friends to have these devices.
-Parents compulsively check and post updates to a variety of social media sites throughout the day to keep up with friends and family and share the happenings of their lives.
+Kids become obsessed with the latest video game consoles and games, paying exorbitant amounts to be the first of their friends to get their hands on them.
+Even many parents compulsively check and post updates to a variety of social media sites throughout the day to keep up with friends and family and share the happenings of their lives.

 But technology is not purely for entertainment.
 It has become a necessary tool for doing business and managing one’s life.
 Calendars help people to manage appointments on the go, GPS maps give people real-time directions as well as notifications about heavy traffic, emergency warnings are broadcast to the public, and many make use of the copious apps available to automate everything from nanny cams to preheating the oven.

-This means that managing addiction to technology through treatment in recovery is more like managing food addiction or addiction to sex when in a romantic relationship; it is a behavior that cannot be entirely abstained from.
-Thus, it is imperative to not only learn healthier coping mechanisms to manage the issues that drive compulsive use of technology but also to learn how to engage with technology in a healthy way and to make and maintain boundaries that are sustainable.
+This means that managing addiction to technology while in treatment and, especially later, while living in recovery can seem more like managing food addiction while needing to eat to live or addiction to sex while maintaining a healthy romantic relationship; it is a behavior that cannot be entirely abstained from.
+Instead, it is imperative to not only learn healthier coping mechanisms to best manage the issues that drive compulsive use of technology but also to learn how to engage with technology in a healthier way by making and maintaining sustainable boundaries.

 ‘Normal’ vs. Healthy

+Let’s consider cell phones.
 The smartphone is a universal tool, seen in the hand of most Americans.
-People use them to listen to music, manage emails, adjust the temperature in their homes, text with friends and loved ones, “check in” on social media complete with “selfies,” map their route, as well as talk to people.
+People use them to listen to music, manage emails, adjust the temperature in their homes, text with friends and loved ones, check in on social media, take selfies, map their route, as well as talk to people.
 At restaurants, most patrons have their phones in hand if not out on the table.
-Even walking down the street or in their cars, people are on their phones.
+Even while walking down the street or in their cars, people are on their phones.

-So much like with the use of food, because it is such an engrained part of our lives and essential to function, defining the line between what is normal and what is not becomes difficult.
+So much like with the use of food, because it is essential to our lives and has become such an engrained part of our daily routine, defining the line between what is normal and what is not becomes difficult.
 How much is too much use of the phone?
 At what point does it become a problem that requires attention or treatment?
 And perhaps, more importantly, just as with food, even if your consumption level is “normal,” is it healthy?

-- Financial difficulties: Smartphones are expensive and new ones come out all the time.
-Additionally, bills to keep smartphones up and running, the cost of apps, streaming music and video services, and more can all add up.
+- Financial difficulties: Smartphones are expensive.
+New ones come out all the time, and many people upgrade constantly to match the pace.
+Additionally, cell phone service bills, device maintenance, the cost of apps, streaming music and video services, and more can all add up.
 It makes full engagement with smartphone use a pretty hefty expense, and if use of the phone ends up interfering with the ability to work and earn, then it can have a doubly negative impact on a person’s finances.